WHAT IS THE FORCES MEDIA ACADEMY?

 There are no course fees to pay.
 All costs are borne by the Forces Media Academy.

-Not only is the course FREE – there may also be bursaries available to help with travel and living expenses.
+Not only is the course FREE – there is a bursary of £15,000 tax-free available to help with travel and living expenses.

 Selection dates for Year 4 will be 13/03/20 and 27/03/20.